Coronavirus COVID-19 Updates: uc.edu/publichealth

-This project led by Dr. Montiel Rosenthal and Dr. Saundra Regan (funded by CCTST) focused on depression, stress reduction, substance abuse, patient education and empowerment of pregnant women participating in group visits to improve the outcomes of their pregnancies.
+This project led by Dr. Montiel Rosenthal, Dr. Saundra Regan, Harini Pallerla (MS), and Mary Beth Vonder Meulen (RN), (funded by CCTST) focused on depression, stress reduction, substance abuse, patient education and empowerment of pregnant women participating in group visits to improve the outcomes of their pregnancies.
 Presentations to the prenatal groups occurred with sessions on Lactation, Infant CPR, Prenatal Yoga, Safe Sleep for Infants, Substance Abuse in Pregnancy, Meditation and Depression Self-Help Measures.
 Social Worker referrals for community based maternity and mental health services targeted women at highest risk who scored highest on screening tools.
 Patient outcomes were analyzed using pre- and post-delivery testing and electronic health record review of mother and baby with respect to gestational age at time of delivery, infant birth weight, # of emergency room/triage visits, tobacco, alcohol and street drug use and cessation, stress and depression scale scores, breastfeeding, and attendance at post-partum visit.

-The major goal of this project, led by Dr. Joseph Kiesler and Dr. Diana McIntosh, was to collaborate with the community to develop multidisciplinary approaches to train practitioners to provide integrated primary and mental health care to the underserved.
+The major goal of this project, led by Dr. Joseph Kiesler, Dr. Diana McIntosh, and Daniel Hargraves was to collaborate with the community to develop multidisciplinary approaches to train practitioners to provide integrated primary and mental health care to the underserved.
 Through multiple educational activities and multiple training sites, this project provided innovative and inter-professional training for residents, students, advanced practice psychiatric mental health nurse practitioners and non-psychiatric providers in caring for Ohio’s Medicaid population.